michelleg06/m-gonzalezamador.com/research.md

 ---
 layout: default
 title: Research
-image: network.png
+image: networkHS.png
-caption: "A network-based SIR simulation of a COVID-19 outbreak."
+caption: "A network of High School friendships coloured by ethnicity from the book 'Social and Economic Networks' by Matthew Jackson."
 ---

 ## Research